How to Grow Winter Squash in the UK: From Seed to Stored Harvest

 As the vines grow, guide them where you want them.
 You do not need to fuss over every stem, but it helps to steer them away from paths, smaller crops, or neighbouring beds before they root into awkward places.

 Once fruit starts swelling, lift it off damp soil if needed.
-You can use:
+Straw, slate, wood, cardboard, a tile, or an upturned tray can all work.

 A squash plant with endless leaves is not always a success.
 The aim is mature, ripened fruit, not just a jungle.